-CERTAIN CANADIAN FEDERAL INCOME TAX CONSIDERATIONS APPLICABLE TO U.S. RESIDENTS
+MATERIAL CANADIAN FEDERAL INCOME TAX CONSIDERATIONS APPLICABLE TO U.S. RESIDENTS

-The following is a summary of the principal Canadian federal income tax considerations generally applicable to a person who is a U.S. Holder.
-In this summary, a U.S. Holder means a person who, for the purposes of the CANADA-UNITED STATES INCOME TAX CONVENTION (1980), is a resident of the United States for purposes of the Convention and who, for the purposes of the INCOME TAX ACT (Canada), deals at arms s length with Intertape Polymer Group, does not use or hold and is not deemed to use or hold the Common Shares in carrying on business in Canada and who holds his Common Shares as capital property.
+The following is an overview of the principal Canadian federal income tax considerations generally applicable to a person who is a U.S. Holder.
+In this section, a "U.S. Holder" means a person who, for the purposes of the Canada-United States Income Tax Convention (1980), is a resident of the United States for purposes of the Convention and who, for the purposes of the Income Tax Act (Canada), deals at arms's length with Intertape Polymer Group, does not use or hold and is not deemed to use or hold the Common Shares in carrying on business in Canada and who holds his Common Shares as capital property.
 Generally, Common Shares will be considered to be capital property to a U.S. Holder provided the U.S. Holder does not hold the Common Shares in the course of carrying on a business and has not acquired the Common Shares in one or more transactions considered to be an adventure or concern in the nature of trade.
-This summary is not applicable to a U.S. Holder that is a financial institution for purposes of the mark-to-market rules in the Income Tax Act (Canada) and to Insurers who carry on an insurance business in Canada and elsewhere whose Common Shares are designated insurance property.
+This summary is not applicable to a U.S. Holder that is a "financial institution" for purposes of the mark-to-market rules in the Income Tax Act (Canada) and to Insurers who carry on an insurance business in Canada and elsewhere whose Common Shares are "designated insurance property."

-The summary is based upon the Tax Convention, the current provisions of the Income Tax Act (Canada), the regulations thereunder, and proposed amendments to the Income Tax Act (Canada) and regulations publicly announced by or on behalf of the Minister of Finance, Canada, prior to the date hereof.
+This section is based upon the Tax Convention, the current provisions of the Income Tax Act (Canada), the regulations thereunder, and proposed amendments to the Income Tax Act (Canada) and regulations publicly announced by or on behalf of the Minister of Finance, Canada, prior to the date hereof.
 It does not otherwise take into account or anticipate any changes in law, whether by legislative, governmental or judicial decision or action.
 The discussion does not take into account the tax laws of the various provinces or territories of Canada.
 It is intended to be a general description of the Canadian federal income tax considerations and does not take into account the individual circumstances of any particular shareholder.
-This summary is of a general nature only and U.S. Holders should consult their own tax advisors with respect to the income tax consequences to their holding and disposing of Common Shares having regard to their particular circumstances.
+This section is of a general nature only and it is recommended that U.S. Holders consult with their own tax advisors with respect to the income tax consequences to their holding and disposing of Common Shares having regard to their particular circumstances.